benfrick/docs-portfolio/src/doc/commerce/checkout/use-wishlist.md

 **How is a Wish List different from a Cart?**

-Wish Lists offer a more flexible way of shopping than using the Cart alone.
+Wish Lists offer consumers a more flexible way of shopping than using the Cart alone.
 Here are some considerations:

 - The consumer can have an unlimited number of Wish Lists, while they can have only one Cart.
 - A Wish List can be given a name by the consumer, while a Cart cannot be named.
-- Wish Lists cannot be used by guests (i.e. anonymous consumers), while a Cart can be used by guests.
+- Wish Lists cannot be used by guests (i.e. anonymous consumers), while a Cart can.

 **Summary: Wish Lists help your consumer organize their potential purchases better than Carts, but Wish Lists cannot be used by guests.**